pauliacomi/pyGAPS/docs/manual/adsorbate.rst

 -----------------------

-The Adsorbate class has methods which allow the properties of the adsorbate to be either calculated using the CoolProp or REFPROP backend or retreived as a string from the internal dictionary.
+The Adsorbate class has methods which allow the properties of the adsorbate to be either calculated using the CoolProp or REFPROP backend or retrieved as a string from the internal dictionary.
 The properties which can be calculated are:

     - Molar Mass